 Python booleans in gconf with pygtk Message dialog

-Posted: March 23, 2012 Filed under: Code, Tips Leave a comment »A small Python Script I use on my VM with GNOME-2 since it’s sometimes annoying to delete one of the Panels by accident.
-In GNOME 2 you can lock/unlock this panels by editing a GConf schema so you can prevent wrong selections whenever you right click to customize this widgets.
+A small Python Script I use on my VM with GNOME-2 to prevent myself from deleting one of the Desktop Panels by accident.
+In GNOME 2 you can lock/unlock this panels by editing a GConf schema so you can avoid a wrong selection whenever you launch the right click menu to customize this widgets.

 You can also modify this script very easy if you want to try it with a different Gconf Setting by replacing the global variable for the schema and/or the string values.